 The overall drainage strategy agreed to with the County Department of Public Works is to control storm water within the project by way of detention basins, primarily contained within the golf course area.
 Our drainage master plan encompassed both Increments and was completed and submitted for County review on April 9, 1992.
 The County approved the plan on June 4, 1992.
-Individual project drainage reports, which support the principles of the overall drainage master plan, continue to be prepared, reviewed and approved by the County as development progresses within the Lihue/Puhi Project.
-In addition, the County has required that should there be changes to the development plan, that modifications to the drainage master plan be submitted for their approval.
+Individual project drainage reports, which support the principles of the overall drainage master plan, continue to be prepared, with County review and approval, as development progresses within the Lihue/Puhi Project.
+In addition, the County has required that should there be changes to the development plan, modifications to the drainage master plan be submitted for their approval.

-d.
+e.
 A description and analysis of how the Petitioner proposes to provide its requested development with sewage and wastewater treatment and disposal.

 We received approval from the State Department of Health and County of Kauai to construct a wastewater treatment plant (WWTP) on a 13.8-acre parcel.
 The area is somewhat larger than originally anticipated in order to accommodate a lagoon system and some non-project flows, as requested by the County.
 The system is designed and sized to handle the entire project incrementally.
-Treated effluent will be recycled to irrigate the golf course and surrounding agricultural lands.
+Treated effluent is recycled to irrigate the golf course and surrounding agricultural lands.
 The wastewater treatment facility project was approved by the County Planning Commission on May 23, 1991 under Special Permit SP-91-9, Use Permit U-91-25 and Class IV Zoning Permit Z-IV-91-33.
 A project-wide sewerage master plan was submitted to the County on May 5, 1992.
-As stated above, the first increment of the WWTP is complete and is in operation.
-Current inflow is about 30 percent of installed capacity.
+In a letter dated June 4, 1993 the State Department of Health authorized commencement of sewer operations.
+Current inflow is about 35 percent of installed capacity.